iucario/blog/src/data/blog/algorithm/graph.md

 - No need for building the graph.
 Pairs of (src, dest, cost)  are enough.

 Better for _sparse_ graph.

+Queue-based Bellman-Ford Algorithm:

+1. Build an adjacency graph
+2. Push `(0, src)` to queue.
+Save whether a node is in the queue to a list/dict
+3. Store the times of relaxitions for each node in a list/dict
+4. While queue:
+    1. Pop and update in queue status to False
+    2. Relax
+    3. Relaxation count += 1
+    4. If `in_queue[node] == False`, push in queue and update status
+    5. If relaxation count >= `V`, return **negative cycle**

+Queue-based Bellman-Ford algorithm is based on the idea that only updated nodes can possiblely improve other distances.

 ### Floyd-Warshall Algorithm